George William Tighe

 George William Tighe (25 February 1776 – March 1837) was an Irish agricultural theorist who spent much of his life in Italy.
 Through his marriage to Margaret King, he exerted an influence on the radical poet Percy Bysshe Shelley.

-Agriculture and science
+Family background

 George William Tighe was the son of Edward Tighe, an Irish lawyer, writer and politician, and his wife Ann Jones from Co.
 Westmeath.
 Edward's siblings included other MPs, Theodosia Blachford, a prominent Methodist, and Rev. Thomas Tighe, who was instrumental in helping the young Patrick Bronte, The poet Mary Tighe was one of George's cousins.

+Scientific career

 A scholar of Claire Clairmont's life characterises Tighe as achieving "some degree of fame for his agricultural writings".

 As an Irishman, he took his interest in potatoes abroad.
 While living in Italy, he had samples of the tubers sent to him from various regions, concluding gloomily that they were all of the same variety.

 He had a copy of Humphry Davy's Elements of Agricultural Chemicals which he apparently lent to Percy Bysshe Shelley, captivating the young traveller's attention for a week of study.